GNOME/gnome-builder/doc/help/plugins/creating.rst

 In the python file above, we define a new extension called ``MyAppAddin``.
 It inherits from ``GObject.Object`` (which is our base object) and implements the interface ``Ide.ApplicationAddin``.
-We wont get too much into objects and interfaces here, but the plugin manager uses this information to determine when and how to load our extension.
+We won't get too much into objects and interfaces here, but the plugin manager uses this information to determine when and how to load our extension.

 The ``Ide.ApplicationAddin`` requires that two methods are implemented.
 The first is called ``do_load`` and is executed when the extension should load.